Ken was a farmer, long-distance runner and talented footballer from Calivil. […]

 The website contains stories and images that have been compiled by East Loddon P-12 College students in partnership with the East Loddon Historical Society.

 Thanks for being patient as we upgrade to a new platform.
-More stories are to be added each week.
+More stories are to be added as the project continues year on year.